tokio-rs/website/content/tokio/tutorial/framing.md

 }
 ```

-Note how the frame only consists of data wihout any semantics.
+Note how the frame only consists of data without any semantics.
 The command
 parsing and implementation happen at a higher level.

 For HTTP, a frame might look like: